 Exteriors and interiors continue to be exceptionally clean.
-There were no climate control defects this audit for all buses compared to five last audit.
-Since August 2013 only eight climate control defects were found.
-There were three Passenger Control defects for this audit compared to none last audit.
-Interior-related defects for all buses inspected totaled four compared to the same number last audit.
+There were no climate control defects this audit for all buses compared to none last audit.
+Since August 2013, only eight climate control defects were found.
+There were no Passenger Control defects for this audit compared to three last audit.
+Interior-related defects for all buses inspected totaled six compared to four last audit.